Differential Cohomology: Categories, Characteristic Classes, and Connections: Invertible field theories

 \subsection{Topological invertible field theories}

-\begin{defn} Let $\rho(n)\colon H_n\to\Or_n$ be a Lie group homomorphism.
-An \textit{$H_n$-structure} on a smooth manifold $M$ is a principal $H_n$-bundle $P\to M$ together with an isomorphism of principal $\Or_n$-bundles where $\mathcal B_{\Or}(M)$ is the frame bundle of $M$. \end{defn} For example, an $\SO_n$-structure is equivalent data to an orientation, a $\Spin_n$-structure is equivalent to a spin structure, and so forth.
+\begin{definition} Let $\rho(n)\colon H_n\to\Or_n$ be a Lie group homomorphism.
+An \textit{$H_n$-structure} on a smooth manifold $M$ is a principal $H_n$-bundle $P\to M$ together with an isomorphism of principal $\Or_n$-bundles where $\mathcal B_{\Or}(M)$ is the frame bundle of $M$. \end{definition} For example, an $\SO_n$-structure is equivalent data to an orientation, a $\Spin_n$-structure is equivalent to a spin structure, and so forth.

 An $H_n$-structure on a manifold $M$ induces an $H_n$-structure on $\partial M$, and we may therefore consider bordism groups $\Omega_n^{H}$ of $H_n$-manifolds, as Lashof \cite{Las63} did, and their categorified analogues: bordism $(\infty, n)$-categories $\Bord_n^H$ of $n$-manifolds with $H_n$-structure, such as the bordism categories constructed by Lurie \cite{Lur09}, Schommer-Pries \cite{SP17}, and Calaque--Scheimbauer \cite{CS19}.
 Recall that a topological field theory (TFT) is a symmetric monoidal functor {TFT|see {topological field theory}}